b0atsman/speedometer/README.md

 ### Usage

-Inside first terminal window run command:
+In the first terminal window run command:

 *./speed_generator*

-Inside second terminal window run command (multiple displays allowed):
+In the second terminal window run command (multiple clients allowed):

 *./speed_display*

-Generated speed data will be displayed in speed_generator console, received speed data will be displayed in speed_display console.
+Generated speed data will be logged in speed_generator console, received speed data will be displayed in speed_display console.